Docs/Security/Authentication

 SecureCodingHub is preparing for SOC 2 Type II and has not yet completed an audit, so we do not claim certification.
 We do, however, design the authentication subsystem against the same control families that a security team would expect when evaluating a vendor for that audit.
 SOC 2 CC6.1 expectations around logical access — unique identification of each user, multi-factor or equivalent step-up for sensitive actions, and revocation on termination — are addressed through per-user accounts, the magic code or IdP-issued credential as the second factor, and SCIM-driven deprovisioning.

-ISO 27001 Annex A.9 controls covering access control policy, user registration, and privileged access are addressed through documented role definitions, organization-scoped registration restricted to verified domains where requested, and separation of the Platform Admin role from tenant-level Org Admin permissions.
+ISO 27001 Annex A.9 controls covering access control policy, user registration, and privileged access are addressed through documented role definitions, organization-scoped registration restricted to verified domains where requested, and the explicit org_admin / learner role split inside each tenant.
 For organizations subject to PCI DSS section 8, the relevant control is that we never store cardholder data and never authenticate cardholders against the platform; SecureCodingHub is a training environment, not a payments environment, so the surface that PCI applies to is intentionally narrow.

 None of the above should be read as a substitute for your own assessment.
 Evidence packages including subprocessor lists, data flow diagrams, and current audit posture are available on request from security@securecodinghub.com.